-HeatNet Online is a web-based system for fault notification, monitoring and tuning of a HeatNet based system.
-A HeatNet touchscreen display is required to connect a boiler (Usually the MASTER boiler.

-If the boiler is so equipped, the touchscreen display provides an RJ45 connection for access to the internet.
+HeatNet Online is a web based system for fault notification, monitoring and tuning of a HeatNet based system.
+A HeatNet Online bridge module is required to connect a boiler (Usually the Master boiler) to the internet.
+The bridge is available for version 2.x and version 3.x HeatNet controls and is standard on V3.x.
+The bridge module provides an RJ45 connector for access to the internet.

-Shown below, the network connection resides on the upper left corner of the display.
 If an RJ45 hardline is not available, a wireless modem can also be used.
 Consult the factory or sales for available solutions.
 The HeatNet Online site may be accessed at: www.heatnet.net/.

 A login Account/Password is required.